massoncheg/forgejo-docs/admin/storage.md

 PATH = /otherstorage/attachments
 ```

-would store attachments in `/otherstorage/attachments` while `lfs`
+will store attachments in `/otherstorage/attachments` while `lfs`
-files would be stored in `/mystorage/lfs`.
+files will be stored in `/mystorage/lfs`.

 ## Storage type